ibm-cloud-docs/EventStreams/messagehub087.md

 ** The MQ Light API is available as part of the Standard plan only.**
 <br/>

-The {{site.data.keyword.mql}} API provides a simple AMQP-based messaging interface for Java™, Node.js, Python, and Ruby.
+The {{site.data.keyword.mql}} API provides an AMQP-based messaging interface for Java™, Node.js, Python, and Ruby.
 The API is provided for backward compatibility with the earlier {{site.data.keyword.mql}} service.

-In most cases, Message Hub is best used with a Kafka client.
-The {{site.data.keyword.mql}} API is simple to learn but has very limited scalability and does not offer interoperability with other Message Hub APIs.
-The {{site.data.keyword.mql}} API is available in the following IBM® Cloud regions only: US South, United Kingdom, and Sydney.
-The {{site.data.keyword.mql}} API not available in the Germany region or in IBM Cloud Dedicated.